-^{42.} OKLA.
+42. OKLA.
 STAT. tit.
-16. ch.
+16, ch.
 1, app.
 (Supp.
 1988).
-The Comments to Standard 8.1:

-Comment: 68 O.S.A. § 811(d) was amended effective November 1, 1984.
+The Comments to Standard 8.1: Comment: 68 O.S.A. § 811(d) was amended effective November 1, 1984.
 The pertinent amendment provides that no estate tax lien shall attach to any property passing to a surviving spouse, either through the estate of the deceased or by joint tenancy.
-The text of the statute does not clearly make it retroactive to deaths occurring prior to November 1, 1984, and should not be considered to be retroactive at this time.
-For this reason, it is necessary to obtain estate tax clearances where the deceased joint tenant died prior to November 1, 1984, even though 58 O.S.A. § 912 as amended effective November 1, 1984, makes no such requirement.
-Such statute may be utilized on or after November 1, 1984, together with the appropriate tax clearances, to terminate a joint tenancy where the deceased joint tenant died prior to November 1, 1984.
+The text of the statute does not clearly make it retroactive to deaths occuring prior to November 1, 1984. and should not be considered to be retroactive at this time.
+For this reason, it is necessary to obtain estate tax clearances where the deceased joint tenant died prior to November 1, 1984, even though 58 O.S.A. § 912 as amended effective November 1, 1984, together with the appropriate tax clearances, to terminate a joint tenancy where the deceased joint tenant died prior to November 1, 1984.

 against the subject interest.
-If title to the land is held in joint tenancy, or as a life estate, the fact that a joint tenant or life tenant has died can be determined by a court.43
+If title to the land is held in joint tenancy, or as a life estate, the fact that a joint tenant or life tenant has died can be determined by a court.